php-ru/symfony-docs-ru/configuration/external_parameters.rst

         framework:
            trusted_hosts: '%env(csv:TRUSTED_HOSTS)%'

-    .. versionadded:: 4.1
-        The ``csv`` processor was introduced in Symfony 4.1.

 ``env(file:FOO)``
     Returns the contents of a file whose path is the value of the ``FOO`` env var: